telefonicaid/fiware-cosmos/cosmos-tidoop-api/README.md

 As said, cosmos-tidoop-api is a Node.js application, therefore install it from the official [download](https://nodejs.org/download/).
 An advanced alternative is to install [Node Version Manager](https://github.com/creationix/nvm) (nvm) by creationix/Tim Caswell, which will allow you to have several versions of Node.js and switch among them.

-Launched MapReduce jobs are tracked by means of a MySQL database, thus a MySQL server must be installed somewhere of your choice and be accessible by the API.

 Of course, common tools such as `git` and `curl` are needed.

 [Top](#top)